jaeyoon1603/Retrieval-RegionalAttention/README.md

 The project page is in https://sglab.kaist.ac.kr/RegionalAttention/

-Most of the code, such as evaluation code, R-MAC code, etc, are built upon [Deep Image Retrieval (ECCV, 2016)](https://github.com/figitaki/deep-retrieval).
+Some code, such as evaluation code, R-MAC code, etc, are built upon [Deep Image Retrieval (ECCV, 2016)](https://github.com/figitaki/deep-retrieval).

 Dependency
 --------------------------------------------------------------------------------------------------